seriousben/JQuery-Showfavicons-Plugin/README.md

 # Showfavicons
 A jQuery plugin for displaying a favicon on links.
-Uses http://getfavicon.appspot.com/ to get transfer *.ico to *.png.
+Uses http://getfavicon.appspot.com/ to transfer *.ico to *.png.

 **Version 1.0 - Feb 26th, 2011**